This information describes testicular tissue extraction (removal) in pre-pubertal boys (boys who haven’t gone through puberty) at MSK.

-Testicular tissue extraction is a fertility preservation option that involves taking testicular tissue and freezing it in order to try to form sperm from it later.
+Testicular tissue extraction is a fertility preservation option that involves taking testicular tissue and freezing it to try to make sperm from it later.

 Fertility and Cancer Treatment

-However, before puberty, boys do not produce sperm, so sperm banking may not be an option for your son depending on his age and development.
-If your son is not able to produce sperm, testicular tissue extraction may be another option for him.
+Before puberty, boys don’t make sperm.
+Sperm banking may not be an option for your son depending on his age and development.
+If your son isn’t able to make sperm, testicular tissue extraction may be another option for him.

 About Testicular Tissue Freezing